SOCIAL JUSTICE WORK

 Hunger

-This is a Thanksgiving Day meal that serves some 1,500 meals to the community.
+Many other churches have joined with La Mesa to put on this Thanksgiving Day meal that serves some 1,200 meals to the community.
 Many dinners are served to those who come to the church for the feast, but several hundred meals are also delivered to residents of homeless shelters, special needs housing programs, and home-bound senior citizens.
-Several hundred volunteers come to serve and experience the richness of a community celebration.
+Several hundred volunteers participate in preparation and serving.
+Our volunteers experience the richness of a community celebration.

 Bread for the World